the-pawel-wojcik/kdc-kappa-for-coupled/readme.md

 ```bash
 python src/plot_points.py <model_mode.json>
 ```
+The `get_points` script has extra flags that allow to check if all points for a given state have convered to the same states.
+See `get_points`.

 To find the diabatic expansion parameters use
 ```bash
 # Before use edit the value of the diabatic coupling in the fit_kdc file